 What is Advocacy?

-People with disabilities want the same things as those without disabilities but often they need support in pursuit of their civil rights and personal needs in accessing local businesses, employment, transportation, education, housing and the ability to vote.
+People with disabilities want the same opportunities as those without disabilities.
+However, they often need additional support in pursuit of their civil rights and personal needs while accessing local businesses, employment, transportation, education, housing, and the ability to vote.

 - People with disabilities can advocacy receive assistance from Ability 1st’s center staff.

 - This advocacy is both for personal and system change to facilitate policy changes in their communities for themselves and others.